Read This First

 Prompt 2: Provide examples of other debates over what is “real” that could be resolved if the qualifiers “objective” and “subjective” were selected.

-The section turns on Existence of God or Deities.
-Each piece is doing different work, and the page becomes thinner if the reader cannot say what is being identified, what is being tested, and what would change if one piece were removed.
+Keep Existence of God or Deities in the same frame.
+Each piece is doing a different job, and the page gets muddy if the reader cannot say what is being identified, what is being tested, and what would change if one piece disappeared.

-The anchors here are Objective, Existence of God or Deities, and Subjective Reality.
-They show what is being tested, where the strain appears, and what changes in judgment once the example is taken seriously.
-If the reader cannot say what confusion would result from merging those anchors, the section still needs more work.
+Read the section through Objective, Existence of God or Deities, and Subjective Reality.
+Together they show what is being tested, where the strain appears, and what changes once the example is taken seriously.
+If those distinctions blur together, the reader loses track of what is actually being claimed.

 Beauty is often said to be “in the eye of the beholder,” suggesting that what is considered beautiful depends on individual preferences, cultural backgrounds, and personal experiences.
 This subjective reality recognizes the personal and varied nature of aesthetic appreciation.